Meet our Creative Director Design AnnKathrin Lundqvist, on the whys and wherefores of design.

 How and where does your design process start?

 – Designing a new collection is a step-by-step process.
 It always starts with a need.
 At Akenberg we do not want to design unnecessary objects.
 Each designed product must have a given place, a function and a purpose and stand out from the mainstream.
 Therefore, framing questions about its justification of existence is an important part throughout the process – its why.
 As mentioned, the nature is a great source of inspiration, so daily walks in the arctic landscape give me plenty of ideas that then are processed and moulded over and over again.
 Also, the material must be utilized to its full potential to ensure minimum waste.
-Working in a sophisticated design software combined with a 3D program, allows me to experiment during the design process, and to strengthen product visualization.
+Working first with hand sketches and after that in a sophisticated design software combined with a 3D program, allows me to experiment during the design process, and to strengthen product visualization.
 Raw materials are limited on earth and truly something that we borrow from Mother Nature, so one has to make sure that the product is designed to last for a very long time – and that it is unique and eco-friendly.
 Uniqueness, durability and sustainability is my constant strive.

 Can beautifully designed products also be highly functional?